Fears, questions about N. Korea's growing nuclear arsenal

 SHORT-RANGE WEAPONS

-Following the collapse of diplomacy with then-U.S. President Donald Trump in 2019, Kim sped up the development of short-range solid-fuel, nuclear-capable missiles targeting key targets in South Korea, including U.S. military bases there.
+Following the collapse of diplomacy with then-U.S. President Donald Trump in 2019, Kim sped up the development of short-range solid-fuel, nuclear-capable missiles designed to strike key targets in South Korea, including U.S. military bases there.

 The so-called “tactical” nuclear weapons include what North Korea calls “super-large” 600-millimeter multiple rocket launchers that it tested Monday.
 South Korea describes the weapon as a short-range missile system.